-The Master of Arts Degree in Anthropology is conferred in transit to the Ph.D., after successful completion of 36 hours of course work, usually taken over four semesters, and a passing grade on the General Examination (M.A.
-Examination).
-Except in extraordinary circumstances, students who previously completed an M.A. (or M.S.) degree at another university will complete a minimum of 12-18 hours of coursework at SMU before attempting the General Examination (M.A. examination) en route to the Ph.D.
-Please consult the particular program descriptions for more detailed discussion of their M.A. and Ph.D. degree requirements.
+The Master of Arts Degree in Anthropology may be conferred en route to the PhD, after successful completion of 36 hours of coursework and a passing grade on the MA general examination.
+Except in extraordinary circumstances, students who previously completed an MA (or M.S.) degree in Anthropology at another university will complete a minimum of 12-18 hours of coursework at SMU before attempting the MA general examination.